-Combining these narratives with photographic and graphic art documentation and representation creates far richer and more nuanced Cuentos de la Frontera, or, stories of border life.
+Combining these narratives with photographic and watercolors documentation and representation creates far richer and more nuanced Cuentos de la Frontera, or, stories of border life.
 The exhibit asks viewers to consider their own understandings of these landscapes and the connections between nations, borders, humans, plants, animals and communities.

 This unique region has changed dramatically over the past century, with cultural and political transformation evolving especially rapidly over the last twenty to thirty years.
 Many of these ranching families have lived in these same landscapes for as much as 120 years, instilling their communities with a particularly deep sense of time and place.